Cometi951/Comet-i/README.md

 }
 ```
-# once you done above steps, after you can use all features of this library. you can decrease lines of code into only 1 single line. you can replace your code by following below Examples.
+# once you done above steps, after you can use all features of this library. decrease lines of code into only 1 single line and make your project lightweight. you can replace your code by following below Examples.